 Decouple your self-worth from money and couple it with your legacy.

-Define Your Legacy
+2. Define Your Own Life Legacy

 So we’ve established that legacy is the most important thing in life.
 It’s the ultimate.
 However, it’s ambiguous as to what it actually is.